Collaborating to end deforestation and improve sustainability across soy supply chains

-Cargill has been working to reduce deforestation related to soy production since 2001.
+Cargill has been working to end deforestation related to soy production since 2001.
 We promote sustainable practices to meet the world’s growing demand for soy in food, animal feed and biofuels driven by increasing nutritional needs, changing dietary habits and desire for fossil-fuel alternatives.

 Cargill Forests Report 2017

 Updates about Cargill’s sustainability efforts delivered to your inbox.